mrigankvashist/Football-Result-Prediction/README.md

 ## Deployment

-To serve this project run
+Can view the project on : http://mrigankvashist08.pythonanywhere.com/ Also, to serve this project run

 ```bash
   python app.py